projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Create default deny-all ingress and egress Calico policy, non-namespaced

 In the following example, we specify a default deny global network policy that applies to workload endpoint resources in all namespaces, and host endpoint resources.
-The **order: 500** is set high to ensure that allow traffic policies do not supersede it.
+The absence of rules means no traffice is allowed by the policy.

 ```
 apiVersion: projectcalico.org/v3